WRITING A CV – TIPS FROM A RECRUITER

 TIP 6 – DO YOUR RESEARCH

 If you are applying directly to a company, find the name of the person conducting the interview.
-Ring the company and ask for the contact’s name or look them up on the internet/social media.
-LinkedIn is a great source of information for business connections.
+Ring the company and ask for the contact’s name, or look them up on the internet/social media.
+LinkedIn is an excellent source of information for business connections.
 Personalising your application email or letter shows you are attentive and serious about the job.

 Why not follow Platinum’s LinkedIn page for more recruitment tips and job offers?